 All FMLA leave is unpaid unless substituted by applicable accrued leave.
-The District requires employees to substitute any applicable accrued leave (in the order of sick, personal, or vacation leave as may be applicable) for any period of FMLA leave.
+The District requires employees to substitute any applicable accrued leave (in the order of parental (if applicable), sick, personal, or vacation leave as may be applicable) for any period of FMLA leave.